 Pardo Professional Art Clay

 I will admit that I don’t use Pardo Professional for anything but the translucents, but it does come in a full range of 14 lovely colors and there’s also a line of Mica Clay in five colors.
-This clay line is very similar to the above jewelry clay line, but stiffer.
+This clay line is very similar to the above jewelry clay line but stiffer.
 Translucent Pardo Professional Art Clay is the clearest translucent polymer clay on the market and is by FAR the best polymer clay brand to use if you want to create faux glass or other extremely translucent effects.
+You can read more about the colored translucents here.

 Pardo Professional is a very good polymer clay for creating canes as it gives clear definition and doesn’t get too mushy.
 It can, however, be a bit tricky to work with.
 It does tend to crumble when it’s not conditioned, and some people find this to be a problem when slicing older canes.
 Pardo responds beautifully to heat, though, and gently warming a cane before slicing can make it easier to slice.
 Here’s more info for you if you have trouble conditioning Pardo translucent.
 It does have some tricks to it!